 There is not enough information on the safety and effects of consuming escargot during pregnancy.
 You may talk to your doctor before adding escargot into your diet and avoid it if you are allergic to seafood.
 It is a good source of protein, makes you feel fuller with fewer calories, and can be added to a weight loss diet.
-Escargot is also rich in vitamins and minerals, such as potassium, magnesium, and iron.
-These nutrients are essential for your health and the overall growth of the unborn baby.
+Escargot is also rich in vitamins and minerals, such as potassium, magnesium, and iron, and is also a good source of fatty acids.
+These nutrients are essential for maternal health and the overall fetal development.

 Infographic: Taboos Associated With Snail Consumption During Pregnancy

 Escargot may be a commonly consumed seafood in some parts of the world.
 However, its intake during pregnancy is surrounded by several bizarre cultural taboos and misbeliefs.
 This infographic lists some of these interdictions from various cultures.
 So dive in and discover what people across cultures think about snail intake during pregnancy.

 - Escargot is an appetizer made of edible land snails that may or may not cause allergies in pregnant women.
 Therefore, consuming it requires clearance from a doctor.

 - It can help prevent weight gain by providing high calories and lean protein, as well as vitamins and minerals that aid in blood production and healthy fetal development.